immcantation/alakazam/docs/topics/nonsquareDist.md

 sequences specified by `indx` indices.

 Note that the input subsampled indices will be ordered ascendingly.
-Therefore, it is necassary to assign unique names to the input sequences, `seq`, to recover the input order later.
+Therefore, it is necessary to assign unique names to the input sequences, `seq`, to recover the input order later.
 Row and columns names will be added accordingly.

 Amino acid distance matrix may be built with [getAAMatrix](getAAMatrix.md).